 This is the 3rd post in a series detailing my recent visit to Newport, Rhode Island.
-To read about celebrating the holiday season in Newport, click here and to read about the International Tennis Hall of Fame, click here.
+To read about celebrating the holiday season in Newport click here, to read about the International Tennis Hall of Fame click here, and for my top 12 things to do in Newport, click here.

 Fort Adams has the honor of being both the largest fort in the United States and the only fort never attacked.
 Although, because it was never attacked or "officially in use", it is not part of the National Parks program like many other forts throughout America.
 Fort Adams, located in Newport, Rhode Island, is one of twenty fortresses built after the War of 1812, took over 30 years (from 1820-1850) to complete, and is named after the second American President, John Adams.
 It was most effectively used as a training facility for West Point graduates before their official postings.